wwu-webtech/ashlar/source/_docs/patterns/02-molecules/card/card.md

 ```

 ## Events
 This variant is for use in views displaying events.
 These styles are not available for standard Drupal blocks.
+See also [event lists](/patterns/molecules/event-list), for events without images.

 <div class="card-2col">
 <div  class="wwu-card event">